grattan/R_at_Grattan/docs/index.md

 1. Sets out some guidelines and good practices when using R at Grattan.
 2. Shows you how to use R to undertake some of the analytical tasks you're likely to undertake at Grattan.

 As a guide to using R, this website is helpful but incomplete.
 We can't possibly cover - or anticipate - all the skills you might need to know.
 If you make it to the end of this guide and want to learn more, start by reading [R for Data Science](https://r4ds.had.co.nz) by Hadley Wickham and Garrett Grolemund.
-It's free.
+It's free, and it is very good.

 Because the guide is intended for everyone who uses R at Grattan, there may be some material that is too basic for more experienced users, or material that goes over the heads of beginners.
 That's OK - just skip those bits for now.

-Any complaints or comments about this guide can be sent to Will or Matt, respectively.
+Any complaints or comments about this guide can be sent to Will or James, respectively.

 This site was written in R with RMarkdown and the [bookdown](https://bookdown.org) package.